Thomas J. Moyer

 Thomas Joseph Moyer (April 18, 1939 – April 2, 2010) was an American jurist and the chief justice of the Ohio Supreme Court from 1987 to 2010.
-A member of the Republican Party, he died suddenly on April 2, 2010, at age 70.
-The Thomas J. Moyer Ohio Judicial Center, headquarters of the Ohio Supreme Court, was named in his honor in 2004.
+A member of the Republican Party, he formerly served as a justice of the 10th district of the Ohio District Courts of Appeals from 1979 to 1987.
+The Thomas J. Moyer Ohio Judicial Center, headquarters of the Ohio Supreme Court, was named in his honor in 2011.

-Pre-Supreme Court
+Early life

-Until his death, Moyer was the longest-serving state chief justice in the United States.
-Born in Sandusky, Ohio, he attended Sandusky High School and went on to receive both his undergraduate and law degree from The Ohio State University.
-He served as chairman of the board of directors of the O.S.U.
-Alumni Association, as well as the board of trustees of Franklin University.
+Moyer was born in Sandusky, Ohio, on April 18, 1939.
+He attended Sandusky High School and went on to receive both his undergraduate and law degrees from the Ohio State University.
+He served as chairman of the board of directors of the Ohio State Alumni Association, as well as the board of trustees of Franklin University.
+Moyer was married and lived in Columbus.

+Career

 From 1979 to 1987, Moyer served on the Tenth District Court of Appeals for Ohio, which covers Franklin County.
 Prior to his appointment, he served as the president of the Columbus Board of Education.
 During his tenure there, the board found itself in the middle of desegregation fights, chronicled in the book Getting Around Brown.
-He also served for four years as an executive assistant to Governor James A. Rhodes (R-Ohio) and eight years in private practice in Sandusky.

-Moyer was married and lived in Columbus.
-He was re-elected in 1992, 1998, and 2004.
+He also served for four years as an executive assistant to Governor Jim Rhodes and eight years in private practice in Sandusky.
+He was first elected to the Ohio Supreme Court in 1987 and was re-elected in 1992, 1998, and 2004.

-As judge

 Moyer presided over the DeRolph decision dealing with school funding, as well as the late 1990s' legal battle over tort reform.

 Although a Republican, Moyer had a strong belief in the principles of stare decisis.
 In 2001, he created a task force on guardians ad litem in Ohio.
 In 2004, when the court moved into new quarters, some controversy ensued over the cost involved.
 On May 15, 2004, the building was dedicated by U.S. Chief Justice William Rehnquist.

-Under Moyer's leadership, the court: